hl7ch/ch-vacd/input/intro-notes/StructureDefinition-ch-vacd-immunization-intro.md

 By aggregation of different [Immunization Administration](immunization-administration-document.html) documents, duplicates could be detected.
 If so, the entries in the [Vaccination Record](vaccination-record-document.html) document (as result of the aggregation) should be completed with the extension [CH VACD Extension Merging Conflict Entry Reference](StructureDefinition-ch-vacd-ext-merging-conflict-entry-reference.html).
 The criterias of duplicate detection can be found [here](StructureDefinition-ch-vacd-ext-merging-conflict-entry-reference.html#immunization).

+### Medication resource

+To document the vaccine product, the medication profile [CH VACD Medication For Immunization](StructureDefinition-ch-vacd-medication-for-immunization.html) may be used and the resource can be referenced here by using the  [CH VACD Extension Immunization Medication Reference ](StructureDefinition-ch-vacd-ext-immunization-medication-reference.html).

+<div>{% include ext-immunization-medication-reference.svg %}</div>